 A voice disorder occurs when the vocal folds do not vibrate well enough to produce a clear sound.

-Some voice disorders are treated by medication or surgery.
-Other voice disorders can be treated with voice therapy.
-Voice therapy consists of learning new patterns of voice production and eliminating old ones.
-Some of the therapy includes:
+Some voice disorders can be treated with voice therapy.
+Other voice disorders are treated with medication or surgery.
+Usually, voice therapy is prescribed after surgery and sometimes before and after surgery.
+Voice therapy consists of learning new habits and patterns of voice production and eliminating old ones.

-The purpose of voice therapy is to teach your child a new way to produce voice.
-For this skill to improve, the child should practice the voice exercises daily.
-The family members should also look at their own voice use.
-Changing your own voice and reinforcing positive voice behaviors will serve as a good model for your child.
+The purpose of voice therapy is to teach your child a new improved way to produce voice.
+For this to become easier, the child should practice the voice exercises daily.
+Family members should also look at their own voice use.
+Modeling your own good voice behaviors and rewarding good voice habits will help your child improve their voice.